giantswarm/docs/src/content/ui-api/gsctl/select-endpoint.md

 # `gsctl select endpoint`

-The `gsctl select endpoint` command selects a Giant Swarm API endpoint for usage in subsequent command executions.
+The `gsctl select endpoint` command selects a Giant Swarm REST API endpoint for usage in subsequent command executions.
 This defines which endpoint you use, unless an endpoint is specified on a per-command basis using the `-e`/`--endpoint` flag.